sathvik-spartan/Anomaly-Detection-by-Intel/README.md

 # Anomaly-Detection-by-Intel
-Notebooks and hands-on experience of various Anomaly Detection by Intel is provided in the folder.
+Notebooks and hands-on experience of various Anomaly Detection by Intel.
+Happy Learning